Looking for a baseball chest protector for you or your loved one? Then you've come to the right place!

 #1.
 All Star System 7 Axis

-Our top choice for the best baseball chest protector available today is the All Star System 7 Axis (CP40PRO).
-This is an incredibly high quality product made by one of the most popular catcher's gear brands out there.
+Our top choice for the best chest protector for baseball that's available today is the All Star System 7 Axis (CP40PRO).
+This is an incredibly high quality product made by one of the most popular catcher's gear brands out there - All Star.

-This particular chest protector stands out above the crowd for not only looking great, but for having moldable polyethylene (PE) protective plates in the throat, collarbone and sternum.
+This particular chest protector stands out above the crowd for not only looking great, but for having moldable polyethylene (PE) protective plates in the throat, collarbone and sternum areas.

-The PE plates were added to provide superior protection to these vulnerable areas as well as to ensure a comfortable and tapered fit.
+The PE plates were added to provide superior protection to these vulnerable spots as well as to ensure a comfortable and tapered fit.

 It is very thin and light, and it has wedged abs designed to deflect balls straight down when blocking.